Sumner PC & Associates

 Supervised Parenting Time

 In cases where there is a history of drug or alcohol abuse or the parent has a history of legal problems, the court may allow the children to see the parent.
 However, only under the supervision of a social worker, therapist, or another qualified third party.
 Generally, if the parent is believed to pose any threat to the children, the court will order supervised visitation.

 In some cases, the court may order supervised parenting time in the beginning.
 It may then allow the parent time to sort out their struggles and prove that their relationship with the child is good enough to warrant unsupervised time.

 Speak With a Child Visitation Lawyer in Michigan

-Scott J. Sumner has been practicing Family Law for 14 years in Michigan.
+Scott J. Sumner has been practicing Family Law for over 14 years in Michigan.
 Secure your rights to visitation with the help of an aggressive child visitation lawyer.
-Contact Sumner & Associates and get the legal help you need today.
+To contact us and get the legal help you need, simply reach out to the Sumner & Associates, P.C. law office closest to you.
+Our child visitation lawyer can meet with you via telephone, video, or at either our Rochester Hills, Clarkston, Novi, or Clinton Township law office locations throughout Michigan.